twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 L|1|N
 ```

 An ASTM message comprises lines called records, a list of fields separated by a pipe character (|).
-Every record begins with a Record Type ID, like O, for the Order record, which indicates the type of data contained in that record.
+Every record begins with a Record Type ID, like O, for an Order record, which indicates the type of data contained in that record.

 # Field Separator